carnesmedia/thumbkit/README.md

 Will write a 60x60 cropped image to `path/to/output.png`.

 Note that while imagemagick supports most color specification formats, waveform only takes 6 digit hex values.
+However, there is one special case for the symbol :transparent.

 ### Composite thumbnails